 Norway and Gambling: Don’t See Eye-to-Eye

 Gambling is perceived differently in different countries.
 Some have rigid laws to govern the same, while others deem it totally illegal.
 Well, there are liberalists as well: Finland.
 For the most part, Norwegian laws decree gambling as illegal.
-While the government is planning on new gambling legislation, online casinos in Norway are to this day controlled by the two monopoly operators, Norsk Rikstoto (established in 1982) and Norsk Tipping (established in 1947), both state-backed.
+While the government is planning on new gambling legislation, online casinos & Bitcoin casino in Norway are to this day controlled by the two monopoly operators, Norsk Rikstoto (established in 1982) and Norsk Tipping (established in 1947), both state-backed.
 The former provides a license to betting on horse racing, while the latter offers games such as sports betting, Keno, and lotteries, among others.

 The Norwegian Gaming Authority (NGA) regulates and monitors all forms of gambling activities in the country, such as online gambling, horse race betting, raffles, slot machines, sports betting, and lotteries.
 The Norwegian government introduced three different acts to regulate the country’s gambling market: the Totalisator Act of 1927, the Gaming Act of 1992, and the Lottery Act of 1995.
 As per Norway’s current gambling regulations, it is illegal for gamblers to bet at international online casinos.

 On February 19, 2019, the European Gambling and Betting Association (EGBA) announced that the Norwegian government had blocked all payments to and from bank accounts that are found to be used to process online gambling reactions.
 The EGBA, highly critical of this new online casino regulatory regime, opined it as highly unsustainable.
 The NGA ordered all of the country’s banks to put the plug on all transactions to and from accounts used by operators for e-gambling-related purposes.